 - Sores inside the nose may be caused by nasal pillow or nasal prong devices that are too big or the wrong shape for your nose.

 If you use nasal pillows, try the smallest size available that seals around your nares.
 Your nose might also be sensitive to the presence of the nasal pillows, and it might take time for your nose to "toughen up" and adjust to the nasal pillows.
 Try switching back and forth between the nasal pillow mask and a nasal mask.
 You might also try Nose Lubricants to reduce the irritation.

 Nasal prongs must be inserted into the nostrils and seal tightly, so they may cause irritation or sores.
 It may be just a matter of your nose "toughening up" over time, so try switching back and forth between the nasal prong device and a nasal mask.
 If the sores do not heal, we suggest you discontinue using the nasal prongs.

 Sores inside the nose may also be caused by the CPAP air drying out the mucous membrane.
-Adding moisture with a heated humidifier will help alleviate the problem.
+Adding moisture with a Heated Humidifier may help alleviate the problem.

-The primary reason why nasal passages sometimes dry out from CPAP use is lack of adequate humidification.
+- The primary reason nasal passages can dry out from CPAP use is lack of adequate humidification.